-- Demonstrate foundational knowledge in at least one technology field. - Demonstrate laboratory skills in basic science and technology areas. - Demonstrate an understanding of the interplay between scientific information and public policy and standards. - Present technical information in oral, written or graphic format. - Work effectively as part of a team.
+- Demonstrate laboratory skills in basic science and technology areas. - Explain the interplay between scientific information and public policy and standards. - · Present technical information in oral, written or graphic format. - · Work effectively as part of a team.

 In addition, students will be prepared to work in a range of industries at the technician level.
 Below is a list of some of the positions a graduate of the program could fill (depending on which certificate or certificates are completed).